ijlal-sellak/Ijlal-Sellak/README.md

 ##  About Me

-- Data Science and AI student interested in **Machine Learning, NLP, Computer Vision, and LLMs**
+- Data Science & AI engineering student focused on Machine Learning, NLP, Computer Vision, and LLMs.
-- Focused on **research, experimentation, and building practical AI systems**
+- Focused on research, experimentation, and building practical AI systems
-- Exploring ideas from **research papers to working prototypes**
+- Exploring ideas from **research papers to working prototypes
-- Interested in developing models that move beyond experimentation into **real-world applications**
+- Interested in developing models that move beyond experimentation into real-world applications

 <br clear="right"/>